Story and Photo by Cecelia Vincent

 Other speakers recalled varying aspects of her life, giving a colourful picture of Grace’s diverse endeavours.
 In 1987, Grace opened the wholefoods, fruit and veg shop New Roots on Glossop Road, which she continued to bake cakes for until the spring of 2017.

-Her beloved husband Reverend Dr John Vincent spoke of the countless jobs which Grace had undertaken, with immense care and capability, for Burngreave Ashram Community since 2000.
-John will continue their mission, but Grace’s passion and pragmatism will be missed by many.
+Her beloved husband Rev. Dr. John Vincent spoke of the countless jobs Grace performed, with immense care and capability, for Burngreave Ashram Community since 2000.
+John will continue their joint mission, but it is with no doubt that Grace’s passion and pragmatism will be missed by many.